struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: struc2gauss

 \section{\textit{struc2gauss}}

 An overview of our proposed \textit{struc2gauss} framework is shown in Fig.~\ref{fig:frame}.
 Given a network, a similarity measure is employed to calculate the similarity matrix, then the training set which consists of positive and negative pairs are sampled based on the similarity matrix.
-Finally, Gaussian embedding techniques are applied on the training set and generate the embedded Gaussian distributions as the node representations.
+Finally, Gaussian embedding techniques are applied on the training set and generate the embedded Gaussian distributions as the node representations and uncertainties of the representations.
+Besides, we analyze the computational complexity and the flexibility of our \textit{struc2gauss} framework.